lwmath/lwmath.github.io/_pages/about.md

   - /about.html
 ---

 Hello, everyone!
 I'm glad to see you here.
 My name is Ling Wang, a PhD student at SMS of Peking University.
-Rightnow, I'm studying geometric analysis and non-linear partial differential equations.
+Rightnow, I'm studying **geometric analysis** and **non-linear partial differential equations**.
 Welcome to communicate with me!

 # Publications